-Organisations, such as the ones exemplified above, face numerous challenges so that their members can achieve full control and power within the initiative and beyond it.
+Organisations, such as the ones exemplified above, face numerous challenges.
 The journey to individual and collective empowerment is progressive.
 Individuals gradually acquire greater autonomy and control over their lives and learn to experiment with their abilities in a context of interaction with other people.
-Along the way, they may face a variety of personal challenges and barriers (including those related to control), social, as well as those related to the availability of resources, infrastructure, materials, and services to carry out their objectives.
+Along the way, they may face a variety of personal challenges and barriers.

-In section "How do I translate my individual behaviours into participation in shaping the energy system?" we asked you to write a list of your possibilities and resources, as well as the barriers and difficulties, to make changes in some of your behaviours in relation to the energy system.
-We will tackle this question a little further on, reflecting on some possible barriers to the development of empowerment in contexts of collective action.
+In the section"How do I translate my individual behaviours into participation in shaping the energy system?" we asked you to write a list of your possibilities and resources, barriers and difficulties, to make changes in some of your behaviours in relation to the energy system.
+We will tackle this question a little further, reflecting on some possible barriers to the development of empowerment in contexts of collective action.
 For the moment, we would like you to complete this list of barriers so that afterwards, the set of resources with which we could try to face the obstacles that these barriers impose on the development of individual and collective empowerment can be sought.